mguenther/kafka-sampler/README.md

 ### Running the Twitter Sentiment Analysis Example Application

 The example application also requires a locally running Elasticsearch and a Kibana to visualize the data.
 Use the `docker-compose` script `with-search.yml` to fire up all systems required.
 Starting up Kafka, ZooKeeper, Elasticsearch and Kibana might take a couple of seconds.
 After that, run the `TweetProcessingApplication`.
+The `TweetProcessingApplication` takes the program argument `ingestion.keywords=<your search keywords>`.

 Open up `localhost:5601` in your browser and set up the index `analyzed-tweets`.
 Use the `createdAt` index field as timestamp provider.